stooged/Pico-Server-900/README.md

 you can still modify the html by uploading your own index.html, if there is no index.html on the storage the internal pages will be used.<br>

-if you have problems compiling the sketch make sure the <a href=https://github.com/stooged/ESP32-Server-900u#libraries>ESP32 library</a> is up to date.<br>

 you can access the main page from the userguide or the consoles webbrowser using any hostname.<br>